PPA Tour

 The USA Indoor Championships did not disappoint this past weekend in Lakeville, Minnesota.

-There were so many cool moments from the weekend as well as so many cool shots.
+There were so many cool moments at the USA Indoor Championships, as well as so many cool shots.
 Here are my top five favorite moments of the weekend:

 • Two ATPs from Alex Neumann and then Lohani wins the point with Neumann completely off the court